Department-of-Design/Kevins-Awesome-Macros/sequential_purge/README.md

         </b>
     </summary>
 <p>
-This is caused by a bug in klipper, to resolve this refer to step 3 in the installation or TL;DR run `_INITIALIZE_PURGE`.
+This is caused by a bug in Klipper, to resolve this refer to step 3 in the installation.
+TL;DR: run _INITIALIZE_PURGE.
 </p>
 </details>